 1. Enhancing Student Retention and Graduation Rates:

-This project proposes to establish a comprehensive Student Success Center that provides centralized academic advising, support services and technology-based learning methods designed to yield enhanced learning experiences for first and second year students to improve retention, time to degree, and graduation rates.
+The "Enhancing Student Retention and Graduation Rates" activity will establish a comprehensive Student Success Center that provides centralized academic advising, support services and technology-based learning methods designed to yield enhanced learning experiences for first and second year students to improve retention, time to degree, and graduation rates.

 2. Enhancing Structured Program for Science, Technology, Engineering, Mathematics and Health (STEM-H) Disciplines:

 The focus of this activity is to increase the first year to second year retention rate for STEM-H majors and increase the number of minority (African American non-Hispanic, Hispanic) students enrolled as STEM-H majors.

 3. Enhancing the Infrastructure for Comprehensive Faculty Development Program: